knpuniversity/ansible/knpu/ansistrano/performance.md

 What about performance?
 Is our server optimized?
 Could our deploy somehow make our code faster?
 Why actually... yes!

-Google for Symfony performance to find an [article in the docs](https://symfony.com/doc/current/performance.html) *all* about this.
+Google for Symfony performance to find an [article in the docs][symfony_performance] *all* about this.

 ## Optimized Autoloader